 Apparently, I had no better use of my time because in chat groups I am the most active member.
-Before, I would constantly check my Facebook messenger and if it’s quiet, I’m going to initiate a conversation.
-I never run out of things to say; the opposite of how I am in person where more often than not, I just listen instead of expend all my energy doing all the talking.
+Before I would constantly check my Facebook messenger and if it’s quiet, I’m going to initiate a conversation.
+I never run out of things to say; the opposite of how I am in person where more often than not, I just listen instead of expending all my energy doing all the talking.
 When I refrained from using Facebook, my virtual social life stopped consequently.
 It freed up my time, opening my eyes to the fact that I spend more hours than what’s necessary just talking with people on the other side of the screen.

 I got back to reading books

 I used to be the girl who always had a book in hand.
 I was a bookworm; I could finish a book in one sitting and I could surpass the reading goal that I set for myself on Goodreads.
 It gradually changed over the years as I become powerless to resist the lure of social media.
 Instead of finishing a book, I would be on Facebook or Instagram liking photos and posts, watching videos, and conversing with people.
 My Currently Reading list on Goodreads was not updated for a very long time.
 I lost interest in purchasing new books, and the actual books that I own have collected dust.

 During my detox, one of the first things that I did was to pick up a book.
 Now that I eliminated the biggest distraction, I suddenly had free time.
 But the drive to finish a book wasn’t there instantly; I had to build up the momentum.
 I started by reading during my break-time at work and just before I go to sleep.
 Now, I read a book every chance I get.
 I finished the books that I stopped reading halfway before, and I downloaded new e-books on my phone.
 Not only did I get that sweet sense of accomplishment from completing something, but I also get to learn.
 Win-win!

 I finished the backlog on my blog